In life, we do one of two things.

 How?
 An all-in-or-nothing attitude combined with a getting-back-up mentality.

 Something hard to teach; it’s a learned behavior.
 A habit.
 Now established for over a decade when I started my journey to becoming the man I am today.

-I am not perfect, nor do I want you to aspire being perfect.
+I am not perfect, nor do I want you to aspire to be perfect.
 Perfectionism does more harm than it helps you.
 In fact, instead of perfection, what’s required is waaaay simpler.